jbiason/blog/content/books/things-i-learnt/post-solution/index.md

 date = 2019-07-25

 [taxonomies]
-tags = ["en-au", "books", "things i learnt", "personal", "solutions"]
+tags = ["books", "things i learnt", "personal", "solutions"]
 +++

 You may think "This project is so small and so focused on whatever I needed, I